jvanhouteghem/udemy-course-spring-and-hibernate/udemy-course-spring-and-hibernate-step1/README.md

 I. A simple start example without Spring
 ---

-A. Create new package (mine is com.jvanhouteghem.step0)
+A. Create new package (mine is com.jvanhouteghem.springdemo)

 B. Add BaseballCoach class